 Flying in to Moscow this morning on Aeroflot, half the flight crew were so pissed that they could barely push the trolleys along the aisles and the captain coming over the tanoy was so sloshed he forgot which city we were landing at.

-Nuclear 12th Main Directorate of the Defense Ministry
+Nuclear 12th Main Directorate of the Defence Ministry

 It is then no surprise that General Anatoly Nogovitsyn greets us in his office with a few remnants of upchuck still trickling down his collar and over his medals.